Think When Needed: Model-Aware Reasoning Routing for LLM-based Ranking: Experiment

-\textbf{Prompt-Sensitive Analysis.} To evaluate the robustness of reasoning routing under prompt perturbations, we conduct a prompt-sensitive analysis on MS-MARCO with Qwen3-14B.
+To evaluate the robustness of reasoning routing under prompt perturbations, we conduct a prompt-sensitive analysis on MS-MARCO with Qwen3-14B.
 Starting from the original prompt used in Figure~\ref{fig:prompt_all_2}, we construct a modified prompt that adds explicit CoT steps, following the step-by-step reasoning template in \cite{sun2024large}.
 We then repeat the same experimental procedure using the modified prompt, and quantify the instance-wise outcome shift induced by the prompt edit.
 As shown in Figure~\ref{fig:delta_delta_scatter}, prompt modification can lead to substantial instance-level variability: the relative gains/losses in ranking utility fluctuate markedly across queries, indicating that \textit{\textbf{prompt phrasing meaningfully alters the effectiveness of reasoning on a per-instance basis}}.

 Despite this sensitivity, our method remains highly robust.
 Figure~\ref{fig:modified_prompt} shows that our router continues to achieve a favorable utility-efficiency trade-off under the modified prompt, delivering consistent improvements in ranking utility while reducing token consumption compared to baselines.
 These results suggest that, \textbf{\textit{although prompt edits can change which instances benefit most from deeper reasoning, our routing mechanism is able to adaptively allocate computation and preserve its advantages}}, demonstrating robustness to realistic prompt engineering choices.